nrepl/nrepl/README.md

 ### Embedding nREPL

 This library is in its infancy.
 More info to come.
-In the meantime, check out the tests or cemerick.nrepl.main for usage examples.
+In the meantime, check out the tests or clojure.tools.nrepl.main for usage examples.

 ### Debugging